ireduce total project costs and eliminate rework by validating an idea with customers and building the product right.

 Tip 1: Give yourself time before the sprint to conduct research and prepare

-Tip 2: Make sure the most important stakeholders are available for the scheduled sprint
+Tip 1: Make sure the most important stakeholders are available for the scheduled sprint.

-Tip 3: Schedule the sprint in advance, timebox everything and communicate this to everyone
+Tip 2: Schedule the sprint in advance, timebox everything, and communicate this to everyone.

 If we had to highlight just one of these points, it would have to be the first one.
-People tend to underestimate research, preparation and a good context.
-This includes making sure everyone involved has a deep understanding of matters such as user pain points and business objectives.
+People tend to underestimate research, preparation, and the right context.
+This includes ensuring everyone involved has a deep understanding of matters such as user pain points and business objectives.
 Pre-research and contextualizing will ensure that your team does not get bogged down on the first day of the sprint.